Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: Abstract

 \section{Abstract}

 This study presents a numerical procedure, which we call the macroscopic forcing method (MFM), which reveals the differential operators acting upon the mean fields of quantities transported by underlying fluctuating flows.
 Specifically, MFM can precisely determine the eddy diffusivity operator, or more broadly said, it can reveal differential operators associated with turbulence closure for scalar and momentum transport.
 We present this methodology by considering canonical problems with increasing complexity.
-As an example demonstrating the usefulness of the developed methodology, we show that an eddy diffusivity operator, i.e. model form, obtained from an MFM analysis of homogeneous isotropic turbulence leads to significant improvement in RANS prediction of axisymmetric turbulent jets.
-We show a cost-effective generalization of MFM for analysis of non-homogeneous and wall-bounded flows, where the eddy diffusivity is found to be a convolution acting on the macroscopic gradient of transported quantities.
+Starting from the well-known problem of dispersion of passive scalars by parallel flows we elucidate the basic steps in quantitative determination of the eddy viscosity operators using MFM.
+Utilizing the operator representation in Fourier space, we obtain a stand-alone compact analytical operator that can accurately capture the non-local mixing effects.
+Furthermore, a cost-effective generalization of MFM for analysis of non-homogeneous and wall-bounded flows is developed and is comprehensively discussed through a demonstrative example.
+Extension of MFM for analysis of momentum transport is theoretically constructed through the introduction of a generalized momentum transport equation.
+We show that closure operators obtained through MFM analysis of this equation provide the exact RANS solutions obtained through averaging of the Navier-Stokes equation.
 We introduce MFM as an effective tool for quantitative understanding of non-Boussinesq effects and assessment of model forms in turbulence closures, particularly, the effects associated with anisotropy and non-locality of macroscopic mixing.